cghiban/dnalc-gearman-workers/README.md

   * `chmod -Rh a+r` for the files
   * `chmod -Rh a+rx` for the directories
   * `chcon -R -t httpd_sys_rw_content_t` for the atom's directory

+_Note_: `chcon` can be implemented using https://github.com/sndnvaps/selinux.
+I don't think we really need it.

 This worker will be running on the _content_ server as the _biomedia_ user